Mohanbarman/notes/$in/web-performance.md

 ### CLS (Cumulative layout shift)
 It measures Visual stabality.
 The elements on a website should not be jumping around in unexpected way.
 Using images without dimensions can create a bad CLS score

-`Note: Unlighthouse can be used to run lighthouse on all the pages of a website in parallel`
+#### Note: Unlighthouse can be used to run lighthouse on all the pages of a website in parallel
+#### Web vitals plugin can be used to measure the various metrics and display the elements that are causing the problem